the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 This viewer shows ontology annotations linked with TVB connectivity regions.
 It is composed of two main display areas:
  - 3D left-side canvas with TVB regions.
 These regions are color coded, based on the connectivity region index (similar to `Surface Visualizer`_ when a Region Mapping entity is selected).
 From the most top-right corner menu, you can change the color scheme used to draw these regions coloring.
  - 2D tree display of ontology annotations.
 A tooltip will appear if you go with the mouse over various nodes, and will show you details imported from the ontology.

 The two areas (left and right) are linked, both ways:
 - You can pick a vertex in 3D and have the corresponding tree node highlighted on the right-side, or backwards:
 - Click on the tree, and have the corresponding region(s) highlighted in 3D.

+Hints:
+ - There is an checkbox on the top-right menu to draw region boundaries in the 3D canvas
+ - When you click on an ontology node on the right, a message text will appear on the top area of the page, telling you how many TVB regions are linked to this ontology term

 .. figure:: screenshots/visualizer_annotations.jpg
    :width: 90%